huxlor/hello-world/README.md

 # hello-world

-My firts day using Github
+im so cool.

+This is my firts commit.